How to drink ponce like a local in Livorno

 Address: Via del Vigna 55, 57121, Livorno, Italy

-Main image: Empty ponce glasses in Bar Civili in Livorno (Peter Moore)
+Main image: Ponce and a deck of cards at Bar Civili in Livorno (Peter Moore)